sproutcore/sproutcore_next/README.md

 ```

 Tests can be run by running a http-server in the root of the project, and loading the tests/core/*.html files.

+**IMPORTANT**
+Because of the caching behavior of the browser, it is important that only relative imports are being used.
+ES6 imports using absolute urls are regarded as different modules, causing modules to be loaded _and executed_ twice.
+This causes all kinds of unpredictable behavior!

 # Notes
 While it seems that the ES6 class system is a good fit for SproutCore it would break certain functionality of the framework itself